SmallhillCZ/diplomka/README.md

 # Contributing

-Please feel free to fork this repository contribute by filing a pull request.
+Please feel free to fork this repository and contribute by filing a pull request.